Golden eagle (Aquila chrysaetos)

-- As a result of usage of poisons such as DDT and dieldrin in the past, the reproductive abilities of the golden eagle have decreased.
+- As a result of the usage of poisons such as DDT and dieldrin in the past, the reproductive abilities of the golden eagle have decreased.
 Despite eliminating these substances, poisonings are still the most serious threat for these mighty birds.

 - Berkut is the Ukrainian name for the golden eagle.
-A ‘famous’ Ukrainian militia special forces unit, (which gained its gruesome fame by pacifications of Maidan Nezalezhnosti square protesters in Kyev, Ukraine) is named after this eagle species – Berkut (ukr. Беркут).
+A ‘famous’ Ukrainian militia special forces unit, (which gained its gruesome fame by pacifications of Maidan Nezalezhnosti square protesters in Kyiv, Ukraine) is named after this eagle species – Berkut (ukr. Беркут).

 The golden eagle’s attack on a deer

-An extremely rare phenomenon, which is an eagle attacking as large an animal as a deer was documented on 12 August 2011 in Russia by an automatic camera.
+An extremely rare phenomenon, which is an eagle attacking as large an animal like a deer was documented on 12 August 2011 in Russia by an automatic camera.
 This camera was used by Linda Kerley from the Zoological Society of London (ZSL) and Jonathan Slaght from Wildlife Conservation Society (WCS) to track Siberian tigers.